On Monday, July 24, the Ministry of Law released details of 50 proposed changes to the Criminal Procedure Code (CPC) and Evidence Act.

 It is first important to note that the proposed changes were crafted with the intention of improving the fairness and effectiveness of existing procedures, and should thus be reviewed under such a light.

-In general, the proposed changes affect court procedures, the powers of investigators, and sentencing and other powers of the court.
-They include measures to increase the protection of vulnerable groups, such as victims of sexual or child abuse crimes, and provide more procedural and sentencing options which add nuance to the processing and trying of cases.
+In general, the proposed changes affect court procedures, the powers of investigators, sentencing, and other powers of the court.
+They include measures to increase the protection of vulnerable groups, such as victims of sexual or child abuse crimes, and provide more procedural and sentencing options that add nuance to the processing and trying of cases.
 This will enable the court to treat each case as fairly as possible, according to each case’s unique facts.

 A few of the notable changes are set out in detail below.
 If you would like to read about all fifty (50) changes, you can click on this link (https://www.mlaw.gov.sg/content/dam/minlaw/corp/News/AnnexB.pdf) to find out more.